 The water temperature of Central Florida's springs holds steady in the low 70s year-round, providing locals and tourist with a place to cool down in the hot Florida summer.
 The springs are also home to manatees during the winter months, when local rivers and lakes are too cold for comfort.
 But the water isn't the only draw; canoeing, scuba diving, snorkeling, boating, picnicking, and wildlife viewing are all popular activities at Florida springs.

 Wekiwa Springs is located about 20 minutes north of Orlando and is a popular weekend destination for locals.
-The spring pumps 42 millions gallons every day, filling a swimming area before joining Rock Springs Run and forming the Wekiva River.
+The spring pumps 42 million gallons every day, filling a swimming area before joining Rock Springs Run and forming the Wekiva River.
 As many as 150,000 people visit the park each year.

 There is a lot to do at Wekiwa, even if you're not interested in swimming in the 72-degree water.
 The park features a horse-riding trail, canoeing, camping areas, picnic tables with grills, a playground, and areas to bike and hike.

 Although Rock Springs doesn't have a dedicated swimming area, it is a great place for tubers and campers.
 In fact, Rock Springs Run is one of the most popular tubing destinations in Florida.
-There's also a nature trial and numerous campsites.
+There's also a nature trail and numerous campsites.

 The spring's water shoots out of a partially submerged cave and averages 68 degrees throughout the year.
 The run is bordered by a foot-friendly boardwalk and flows for 8 miles, although visitors can only tube for about three-quarters of a mile.